xdeama/personal-site-hugo/hugo/content/en/consulting/projects/outage-planning-coordination-platform.md

 business-areas:
   - "Energy"
 ---
-During the initial phase, I played a leading role in shaping the solution architecture and development of an Outage Planning Coordination (OPC) system for a German transmission system operator.
-Together with a rapidly growing project team, and building upon the business analysis of legacy applications and ENTSO-E guidelines, I designed the technical architecture and structured it into concrete implementation packages for the development team.
+I spearheaded the design and development of an Outage Planning Coordination (OPC) system for a German transmission system operator, scheduled for go-live at the end of 2026.
+From the start of the project, I helped build an agile project team and, beyond my role as Software Engineer, assumed responsibility for:

-A completely newly developed, cloud-native system based on open-source technologies was created to consolidate a proven but decentralized system landscape into a central platform.
-This systematically resolved redundant data storage and manual media breaks between two legacy systems.

-My work was focused on:
-* Designed the foundational system architecture and external data interfaces, establishing data exchange formats to fulfill European ENTSO-E requirements.
-* Designed a data model that interconnects domain contexts, establishing transparent relationships that enable the efficient identification of problematic data constellations.
-* Implemented automated data interfaces and process support that provide planning supervisors with more context and facilitate transitions between roles and departments.
-* Transitioned conceptual responsibilities to dedicated team members as the project scaled, focusing my efforts on the complex front-end and back-end development to implement the designed architecture.
+- Requirements analysis,
+- Solution architecture design,
+- Conception of data interfaces,
+- And UI/UX design.

+As the project team grew, I handed over these respective areas to dedicated project members and focused on back-end development and DevOps.

+As a foundation, several existing applications were analyzed and individual requirements from specialist departments and the association of transmission system operators (ENTSO-E) were gathered.

+The resulting cloud-native system based on open-source technologies replaces a historically grown conglomerate of entirely manual data transfers and media breaks.
+It reduces planning errors by highlighting improbable outage combinations.
+By providing all stakeholders with shared planning context on a single platform, the system eliminates the majority of phone and in-person coordination, making the remaining annual in-person planning meetings highly efficient.